 And he said, once a change in direction begins in the flock, it then “spreads through the flock in a wave.”

 The propagation of this manoeuvre wave, as he called it, begins relatively slowly but can reach speeds three times faster than would be possible if birds were simply reacting to their immediate neighbors.
 Potts called this ability among flocking birds the chorus line hypothesis.
 That is, he said, birds are like dancers who see an approaching leg kick when it’s still down the line, and anticipate what to do.
 He said:

 These propagation speeds appear to be achieved in much the same way as they are in a human chorus line: individuals observe the approaching manoeuvre wave and time their own execution to coincide with its arrival.

-Wild life cameraman and travel journalist Dylan Winter filmed the video below and uploaded it to YouTube on November 13, 2010.
+Wild life cameraman and travel journalist Dylan Winter filmed the video below.

 Bottom line: According to Wayne Potts, a zoologist who published in the journal Nature in 1984, birds in flocks are able to change direction quickly not just because they are following a leader, or their neighbors, but because they see a movement far down the line and anticipate what to do next.
 Potts called this the chorus-line hypothesis for bird movement.